RealToughCookies/neural-network-hello-world/README.md

 Features: clipped policy gradients, MSE value loss, entropy regularization, and KL divergence early stopping.
 Based on Schulman et al. 2017 (PPO) and 2015 (GAE).

+The `smoke_train()` function is fully self-contained, creating its own environment and running a complete training cycle without external dependencies.

 ## Run as Module

 All FashionMNIST commands use `python -m` to run within the package import system, which resolves the package-absolute imports correctly.
 This avoids ModuleNotFoundError issues when importing between src modules.
 Both the CLI and smoke test use the same `run_once()` pipeline for identical training/evaluation behavior.